bugout-dev/sauron/README.md

 kubectl apply -f k8s/pod.yaml
 ```

-NOTE: This assumes that you do not already have a Kubernetes namespace called `sauron`.
-If you do
+NOTE: This assumes that you do not already have a Kubernetes namespace called `mordor` on your
-already have such a namespace, you might want to change the namespace in the manifests above to one
+cluster.
+If you do already have such a namespace, you should change the namespace in the manifests
-that doesn't already exist on your cluster.
+above to one that doesn't already exist on your cluster.
 Also, we should be friends.

 To connect to Sauron:
 ```
-kubectl -n sauron port-forward sauron 1729
+kubectl -n mordor port-forward sauron 1729
 ```

 Now go here: [localhost:1729](http://localhost:1729).